 Do you love me?
 Don’t talk about it.
 Show me.

-You know why LGBT people have such a bad impression of Christians?
+You know why LGBTQ people have such a bad impression of Christians?
 It’s not because of protesters with “God hates fags” signs.
 We know they’re extremists.
 It’s because of daily being dehumanized by the Christians who lecture and preach at us, treating us as issues instead of as human beings—and because of the Christians we know who stand idly by, thinking that if they’re not actively hating us, that counts as loving us.

 That’s not love.
 Talk is cheap.
 Telling me your opinion on my life is easy.
 Real love takes more than that.